nivaldomcj/funblog/README.md

 # funblog

-This is a simple "blog" project I did for fun to learn while I'm learning the following stack:
+This is a simple "blog" backend project I did for fun to learn while I'm learning the following stack:

 - Bun
 - ElysiaJS